Blog

 I don’t want the car to be narrower than a GT3 car, but I want the car to be narrow enough to fit in a race car trailer.
 So for the sake of turning a variable into a constant to move forward with the design, I will move forward with an overall width of 2050mm or 80.71in (6.73ft)

 To get the track width from the overall width I will need to know the tire width.
 So it’s time to pick a tire.
-Since this car is going to be AWD, and ideally the differentials would be mounted at a height that allows the axles to be parallel with the ground while parked at rest, the tire height will influence the center of gravity.
+Since this car is going to be AWD, I want the front and rear tires to be the same diameter.
+And ideally the differentials would be mounted at a height that allows the axles to be parallel with the ground while parked at rest, the tire height will influence the center of gravity.
 A shorter tire will allow for a lower center of gravity.
 But too short of a tire might push me into needing an unusually small final drive in the differentials, and might also limit my options for brakes.
-Looking at GT3 cars for inspiration, most of them use 18″ diameter wheels with widths ranging from 12″ to 14″.
-Since I am prioritizing cornering over straight line performance, when a decision pops up where a good option must sacrifice straight line performance to gain cornering performance, I will choose that over an option that requires cornering performance to be sacrificed for straight line performance.
-So while picking a tire I am going to prioritize a large contact patch.
-Looking at 12″-14″ wide tires that can realistically be driven on the street and fit on an 18″ wheel, I have found the Toyo R888R 335/30R18.
-It has a 25.9″ height, 13.5″ cross section width, 12.9″ tread width, and fits on a 12″ wide wheel.

 Bridgestone, BF Goodrich, Continental, Nankang, and Hoosier make race tires in this size as well.

 If I factor in the 13.5″ tire width, that makes the Track Width come out to 1707.1mm (67.21″).
-Almost identical to the Porsche and right in the ball park with the other GT3 cars.
+Which is right in the ball park with several of the other GT3 cars.

-Then I can use a 0.59 to 0.68 track ratio window to find wheelbases that work with a 67.21″ track width.
+Then I can use the 0.59 to 0.68 track ratio window from the example cars above to find wheelbases that work with a 67.21″ track width.

 TrackWidthTrackRatio=Wheelbase\frac{Track Width}{Track Ratio}=Wheelbase